duokobia/single-price-grid-component/README.md

 # single-price-grid-component

-This is an HTML CSS project.
+This is an HTML, CSS project.